unm-campus-histories/spaces/docs/essays/communication-journalism.md

 - Hooker, Van Dorn, Melissa Howard, and V. B Price. _Only in New Mexico: An Architectural History of the University of New Mexico: The First Century, 1889-1989_.
 Albuquerque, NM: University of New Mexico Press, 2000.

 - University of New Mexico.
 Department of Facility Planning Records, 1889-, Collection UNMA 028, Box 55.
 Center for Southwest Research, University Libraries, University of New Mexico.

+- University of New Mexico.
+Communication and Journalism Homepage.